Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 ### FOR LOOP STATEMENT

 For loops are used to execute a body of statements many times.
 The number of times is calculated *before* the first time the body is called.
-Many other languages evaluates the condition for each loop iteration.
+Many other languages evaluate the condition for each loop iteration.
 In Floyd you use a while-loop for that.

 Example: Closed range that starts with 1 and ends with 5: